 Procurement Cycle Time: The length of turnover time between placing the purchase requisition and the purchase order being sent is typically classed as the procurement cycle time, including time taken to request quotes from several suppliers and choose a winning supplier for the job.

 Delivery Schedule: This KPI evaluates the quoted delivery time compared to actual delivery time, how often the product/service is delivered earlier or later than promised and by what length of time it is early/late.
 How the actual delivery time impacts your own product schedule can also be taken into account.

 Compliance With Original Contract: Based on the negotiations agreed at contract signing stage, is the supplier keeping to agreements on pricing, T’s & C’s, delivery times, etc?

 KPIs for Cost

 The procurement KPIs we have covered are just a generalisation of the common KPIs used across various sectors, and therefore not all will necessarily apply to your organisation.
-However, in measuring performance, the opportunities to celebrate the great work of suppliers as well as identifying opportunities to improve can be identified by procurement; this is a real example of how procurement professionals add value to their own businesses as well as their suppliers.
+However, in measuring performance, the opportunities to celebrate the great work of suppliers as well as identifying opportunities for improving performance of procurement; this is a real example of how procurement professionals add value to their own businesses as well as their suppliers.
 Start simple; the data you gather will help you drive performance.

 If you are interested in learning more about business needs in procurement and supply, including how KPIs are used to monitor performance, then you may be interested in the CIPS Diploma in Procurement and Supply.
-The qualification is accredited by the Chartered Institute of Marketing (CIPS) and is designed to equip an aspiring procurement professional with the skills and knowledge to perform in a junior role and progress in their procurement career.
-For more information about the procurement courses we offer, please call one of our friendly course advisors (0)1865 515 255 or email email@example.com.
+The qualification is designed to equip an aspiring procurement professional with the skills and knowledge to perform in a junior role and progress in their procurement career.
+For more information about the CIPS courses we offer and for your two-week free trial, visit our website or contact us.